uwnrg/minotaur-cpp/CONTRIBUTING.md

 The basic steps to starting to work on a change and submitting it:

 1. Fork the repo
-2. Clone your fork
+2. Clone your fork from your local machine
 3. Add the main repo as a remote (e.g. you can name it upstream)
-3. `git checkout -b branch_name` (make sure to use a descriptive name for your branch)
+4. `git checkout -b <branch_name>` (make sure to use a descriptive name for your branch)
-4. Make your changes and commit them under the new branch
+5. Make your changes and commit them under the new branch
-5. `git pull --rebase upstream develop`
+6. `git pull --rebase upstream develop`
-6. `git push origin branch_name`
+7. `git push origin <branch_name>`
-7. Open a PR with a nice description.
+8. Open a PR with a nice description.
-8. Make sure the build passes before asking for a review
+9. Make sure the build passes before asking for a review

 ### Additional Notes:
-Make sure that every single commit messages reflect the purpose of the associated changes.
+Make sure that every single commit message reflects the purpose of the associated changes.
 The pull requests should also have relevant names with added description as necessary.

 ### Submitting a PR and reviewing:
 The use of proper labels is highly encouraged, as well as using the assignee field for tracking task ownership.
 For example, assign yourself while the issue/PR is being worked on, as well as label it with `DO NOT MERGE`.
 When it's ready for review, assign the reviewer, and remove the `DO NOT MERGE` label.
-After back and forths (by changing assignments between the reviewer and reviewee), once the changes are approved, the reviewer labels the PR as reviewed and assigns the PR to the maintainer so they can merge the PR.
-After the merge is done, the maintainer will assign it back to the author to keep track of ownership in the Kanban board.
+After back and forths (by changing assignments between the reviewer and reviewee) and once the changes are approved, the reviewer labels the PR as reviewed and assigns the PR to the maintainer so they can merge the PR.
+After the merge is done, the maintainer will assign it back to the author to keep track of ownership in the Kanban board (which is found under the Projects tab on Github).